Combinatorial Proofs in Bordered Heegaard Floer homology

-Given an arcslide $\tau$, the description of the set of generators for $\widehat{CFDA}(\tau)$ follows from that for $\widehat{CFDD}(\tau)$ and $\widehat{CFAA}(\iz)$.
+Given an arcslide $\tau$, the description of the set of generators of $\hatda(\tau)$ follows from that for $\hatdd(\tau)$ and $\hataa(\iz)$.
 The generators are classified by their idempotents on the two sides (type $D$ idempotent on the left and type $A$ idempotent on the right).
 As before, we use the canonical identification of pairs of points between the pointed matched circles on the two sides.
-There are two types of generators in $\widehat{CFDA}(\tau)$: \begin{itemize} \item Type $X$, where the idempotents on the two sides contain the same pairs. \item Type $Y$, where the idempotents on the two sides differ at exactly one pair, with the $C$ pair occupied on the left and $B$ pair occupied on the right. \end{itemize} Using this, and the definition of the (box) tensor product, we can enumerate the set of generators of for a sequence of arcslides $\tau_1,\dots,\tau_n$.
+There are two types of generators in $\hatda(\tau)$: \begin{itemize} \item Type $X$, where the idempotents on the two sides contain the same pairs. \item Type $Y$, where the idempotents on the two sides differ at exactly one pair, with $C$ pair occupied on the left and $B$ pair occupied on the right. \end{itemize} Using this, and the definition of box tensor product, we can enumerate the set of generators of for a sequence of arcslides $\tau_1,\dots,\tau_n$.
 We now describe the procedure in detail.

-For a single arcslide, there is an obvious identifification the pairs of points on the starting and ending pointed matched circle (identifying the $B$ pairs with each other, and the $C$ pairs with each other).
-By combining these identifications, we obtain an identification of pairs on all pointed matched circles appearing in the sequence.
+First, we combine the identification between pairs of points on the starting and ending pointed matched circles of a single arcslide, to obtain an identification of pairs on all pointed matched circles appearing in the sequence.
 Note that even if the starting and ending pointed matched circle of a sequence is the same, the identification of pairs between the two, induced by the sequence of arcslides, may not be the identity.
 See the triangle relation for an example.

 With this identification of pairs throughout a sequence, we can talk about a pair of points in the sequence, which are pairs of points, one for each pointed matched circle in the sequence, that are identified to be the same.
 We assign a number from 1 to $d$ to each pair of points in the sequence that served as either the $B$ pair or the $C$ pair of some arcslide, where $d$ is the total number of such pairs.